Practical guide for the participants of the first Gemini Autumn School on Quantum Computation

-You can find travel restrictions to Norway here.
+You can find the current travel restrictions to Norway here.
 Oslo Gardermoen Airport (IATA: OSL) is the main airport for Oslo.
 This entry in Wikitravel gives a good overview of the connections to the city from the airport.
 Another option is Sandefjord Airport (IATA: TRF), but it has fewer connections to the city.